Concerta (Methylphenidate) Addiction: Side Effects, Detox, Withdrawal, and Treatment

-Clients are encouraged to share personal issues, share feedback, and offer support to their peers in recovery.
+Clients are encouraged to share personal issues related to Concerta addiction or substance abuse in general, share feedback, and offer support to their peers in recovery.
 These group sessions are not only personally helpful for ongoing personal growth but they also provide more opportunities to connect with sober peers and establish healthy relationships and boundaries with peers.

-If you’re addicted to Concerta, there is hope for you to achieve a full recovery.
+If you’re suffering from Concerta addiction, there is hope for you to achieve a full recovery.
 You may feel overwhelmed and discouraged, but you can get sober and maintain your recovery for life with the right support and treatment.
-Call (512) 605-2955 to get started today.
+Call (512) 605-2955 to get started with a Concerta treatment program today.

 100% Confidential Guarantee

 Nova Recovery Center is dedicated to helping you or your loved one get help.
 Please call or fill out this form for a confidential consultation.

 One of our understanding, dedicated advisors will contact you about your options.
 Begin healing today.

 Nova Recovery Center is dedicated to helping you or your loved one get help.
 Please call or fill out this form for a confidential consultation.
 One of our understanding, dedicated advisors will contact you about your options.
 Begin healing today.